 TACIT, as Theater Arts at Caltech is familiarly known, typically prepares and performs two or three plays each academic year.
-Recent productions include Alice Through The Wormhole, Dr. Keeling's Curve, Rent, and Gobble Up Stories.
+Recent productions include She Kills Monsters, Avenue Q, Rent, Company and many original projects.

 Members of the Caltech community have the opportunity to learn all aspects of the theatrical craft—acting, stage crew, set construction, wardrobe, light and sound operation, properties, house management, and publicity—and to work with professionals in areas of theater design: set, light, sound, costume, and music.
 This is a hands-on approach, not classroom theory.
 It also provides an appreciation of the theatrical literature and exposure to the literature of many languages (in translation).

 TACIT was founded in the mid-1980's by a group of enthusiastic students and director Shirley Marneus.
 For many years Shirley provided strong artistic and practical leadership, and many of her students went on to careers in the arts, despite Caltech's focus on science and technology.
 After her retirement in 2007, Caltech appointed Brian Brophy as director of TACIT.